Secret Service (band): History

-With the album Jupiter Sign released in 1984, showed a new direction for the band moving on from synthesizers to the use of new technologhy like sampled sounds and sequenced beats.
-Ola Håkansson also took over writing the lyrics as his alias Oson.
+The album Jupiter Sign released in 1984, marked a new direction for the band, moving on from synthesizers to the use of new technology like sampled sounds and sequenced beats.
+Ola Håkansson also took over lyric writing under the alias Oson.

-Continuing with the album When the Night Closes In and the single "Night City" helped launch the sound of the Hi-NRG movement.
+With the album When the Night Closes In and the single "Night City," the band helped launch the sound of the Hi-NRG movement.
 When the Night Closes In was also the last album recorded with the original line up.
 Jonas Frick directed a 18-minute promotional video featuring 6 of the songs.

-In 1986 Ola Håkansson released a duet with ex-ABBA's Agnetha Fältskog, "The Way You Are", which went gold in Sweden.
+In 1986 Ola Håkansson released a duet with ex-ABBA member Agnetha Fältskog, "The Way You Are", which went gold in Sweden.
 In 1987 Håkansson, Norell and Wahlberg released Aux Deux Magots, their last album as Secret Service.
 New members were multi-instrumentalist Anders Hansson and bassist Mats A. Lindberg.
-Håkansson lost interest to be the singer and the front man, and would become Norell's partner with Army of Lovers' Alexander Bard in what would be known as the Megatrio, a Swedish equivalent to Stock-Aitken-Waterman known as Norell Oson Bard.
+Håkansson lost interest in being the singer and front man, and would become Norell's partner with Army of Lovers' Alexander Bard in what would be known as the Megatrio, the Swedish equivalent of Stock-Aitken-Waterman known as Norell Oson Bard.

 In 1992, Håkansson and his associates established Stockholm Records as a joint venture with PolyGram.

 In 2012, Secret Service released The Lost Box, an album with forgotten and unreleased recorded songs from the 1980s and early 1990s, such as "Different" and "Satellites".

-Norell, Wahlberg, Hansson and Lindberg had begun to tour with a new singer, Johan Becker, as Secret Service, mostly in Russia.
-They also released a single, Secret Mission in 2020.
+Norell, Wahlberg, Hansson and Lindberg had begun to tour as Secret Service mostly in Russia with a new singer Mikael Erlandsson.
+Later it was Johan becker who took over the microphone.
+They also released a single, Secret Mission, in 2020.
 On 18 November 2022, a new album with new material was released.

+Tim Norell died on December 16th 2023 in Stockholm.
+He was 68.